-Dolichoectasias are most common in males 2.
-With intracranial dolichoectasia the incidence is estimated at between 0.06 and 5.8 % 2.
+Dolichoectasias are more common in males 2.
+With intracranial dolichoectasia the incidence is estimated at ~3% (range 0.06-5.8 %) 2.

 Ischaemic effects on the brain stem and cerebellar hemispheres as well as symptoms related to hydrocephalus are common.
 Direct cranial nerve compression can lead to isolated cranial nerve dysfunction, usually associated with a normal-sized basilar artery that is tortuous and elongated (neurovascular compression syndrome(NVCS)).
 Cranial nerve dysfunction most commonly involves the VII cranial nerve and the V cranial nerve.
 Multiple cranial nerve dysfunction is far more likely to occur if there is dilation (ectasia) associated with a tortuous and elongated basilar artery.
 Cranial nerves affected in descending order of frequency include: VII, V, III, VIII, and VI.

 As the arrangement of connective tissue is disturbed, the vessel wall is no longer able to hold its original conformation and begins to unravel due to the continued hypertension.
 High blood pressure mould and force the artery to now take on an elongated, tortuous course to better withstand the higher pressures.